 Here is an example of an appropriate IEP goal for such a child with four possible integrated approaches to accomplishing it:

-- The child will increase his ability to identify when he/she feels emotionally dysregulated and to communicate his/her emotional needs to teachers and staff.
+- The child will increase his ability to identify when he/she needs emotional support from a caring and emotionally attuned and available adult.
 These needs can be communicated verbally, non-verbally or with facilitated support.

 And here are four possible integrated approaches to accomplishing it, involving multiple professionals across disciplines:

 - All members of the child’s team—including parents—will work to recognize and identify triggers leading to emotional distress, and support the child in communicating his needs to them so that they can lend assistance.

 - The school’s occupational therapist will work with teachers to identify sensory triggers causing emotional distress so that the child can learn to ask for support when he needs it.

 - The school psychologist and teacher will meet with his parents to discover ways to understand the child’s developmental anxiety in his educational settings.

 - The school’s speech therapist will work with the team to provide instructions in a way that the child readily comprehends and understands, using appropriate supports.

 It’s essential that we address the startling inconsistency in the way IEP goals identify and support students’ social and emotional developmental needs.
 When we update our training to account for an understanding of the pathways that build brain architecture and resilience, all children will benefit.
 The non-profit Profectum Foundation is dedicated to helping parents, providers and educators support social and emotional development.
 Their free webcasts provide parents critical information to carry to their IEP teams on this important topic.

 We can begin by writing goals that connect to the underlying triggers and causes of challenging behaviors.
-We should also stress warm, engaging relationships and ensuring that each child feels safe in mind and body before we apply rigorous behavior plans or focus on compliance.
+We should should always remember that warm, engaging relationships are the backbone of social and emotional development.